a1v0/a1v0.de/README.md

      - Find how best to adapt a colour scheme into a dark mode (my current colours don't look so good in dark).
      - Find best CSS way to handle it (is there a selector?).
      - Maybe create a toggle button.
+7. Replace boring bullet list of articles in categories with some sort of tile layout.
-7. Make all URLs case insensitive
+8. Make all URLs case insensitive
      - Currently, you can type a category or slug in any case you want and it renders the page.
      - The same is not true for static pages like `disclaimer`, where `disclaiMer` returns a 404.
      - Hopefully there's a way to enforce lowercase URLs.
-8. Footer edits:
-     - Make footer look better on mobile
-     - Refactor inline CSS on footer
-     - Make sure the text in the footer takes up more flex space than the logo, i.e. ensure that the two elements don't each share half the screen width (is `stretch` what I need?).
 9. Add TOC to articles.
     - `rehype-slug` already creates IDs for all headings, which is a start.
 10. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown.
+(It doesn't look like there is, unless I replace Markdown entirely with TSX.
+Don't know if that's a good idea.)